geoffroypeeters/deeplearning-101-audiomir_book/_build/html/_sources/bricks_paradigm.md

 (lab_supervised)=
 ## Supervised

-Supervised learning is the most standard paradigm in machine learning, hence in deep learning, in which one has access to both input data $X$ and the corresponding ground-truth $y$.
+Supervised learning is the most standard paradigm in machine learning, hence in deep learning, in which <mark>one has access to both input data $X$ and the corresponding ground-truth $y$</mark>.

 The goal is then to define a function $f$ (a specific neural network architecture) and optimize its parameters $\theta$ such that $\hat{\mathbf{y}}=f_{\theta}(\mathbf{x})$ best approximates $\mathbf{y}$.
 This is done by defining a loss $\mathcal{L}$ associated to the approximation of $\mathbf{y}$ by $\hat{\mathbf{y}}$.
 Such a loss can be